+Dentures are a time tested simple solution which makes sense in certain situations.
 If you’ve suffered severe tooth decay, injury, or gum disease and need your remaining teeth replaced, an immediate denture can help relieve you of some concerns you may have after the extraction process is complete.
+The first step in the process of restoring your dentition with dentures often is to make an immediate denture.
 An immediate denture, as its name implies, is a denture that is placed in your mouth immediately after your teeth are removed.
 It makes the transition to dentures less noticeable and also helps keep you performing everyday functions, like chewing and speaking.

 Immediate Denture Treatment

 Immediate dentures are made using your mouth as a model.
 First, the dentist will take an accurate impression of the upper and lower arches of your mouth and establish a bite that best resembles your original bite.
 The dentist will also help you select the shape and color of the denture teeth and gums.
 This impression is then sent to the dental laboratory.

 During the next visit the dentist will adjust your bite, test your speech and check the appearance and functionality of the denture teeth and gums.
 Sometimes it is necessary to repeat this step to ensure that everything is just right.

 After a satisfactory fit and appearance are achieved, the denture is then sent back to the laboratory for fabrication.
 At the subsequent visit, the remaining teeth will be removed and the denture will be delivered.
 Please note that the extractions may be performed at one visit or they may be removed in two or more visits depending on the number and condition of the teeth to be extracted, the shape of your jaws and your health condition.
 The dentist will best advise you of the preferred timing for your extractions.